 For others, selling Syroco collectibles is a way to honor a long, lost beloved family member.

 Mara Balusek of Dallas, Texas, sells her Syroco collectibles via her RareFinds shop on Ruby Lane.
 She collects pipe holders and miniature boxes.

 “All my profits from selling my Syroco online goes into a scholarship fund at Texas-based Stephen F. Austin State University in the memory of my late son.
 So far, the scholarship fund sports about $600,000.”

-Furthermore, Janice Woods, a Denver, Colorado, antique dealer, reports that the Syroco horse-shaped bookends remain popular.
+Janice Woods, a Denver, Colorado, antiques dealer, reports that the Syroco horse-shaped bookends remain popular.
 “People love horses and any equine-related Syroco collectibles are extremely popular,’’ said Woods.

 Tom Kelly, a dealer at Pittsburgh Antique Shops in the city’s bustling strip district, said he just sold a pair of Syroco horse head bookends for $50.

 “I also sold a couple of Syroco round mirrors for $40,’’ Kelly said.